WenqinSHAO/rtt_changedetect_rnn_lstm/README.md

 5. concatenate all changepoints.

 ## Training
-The model is trained against 5000 artificial generated sequences, each of 100 in length.
+The model is trained against 5000 artificially generated sequences, each of 100 in length.

 The generator can be found [here](https://github.com/WenqinSHAO/rtt_gen).
-In order to produce relatively short sequences, the [lower bound of the stage length](https://github.com/WenqinSHAO/rtt_gen/blob/bfd6df496a453375ba6460e95206dd48c1012e97/rtt_gen.R#L40) is better changed.
+In order to produce relatively short sequences, the [lower bound of the stage length](https://github.com/WenqinSHAO/rtt_gen/blob/bfd6df496a453375ba6460e95206dd48c1012e97/rtt_gen.R#L40) is changed.
 10 instead of 50 is used to generate both the training and validation dataset in this study.

 Some stats regarding the training dataset:
 1. 3557 out of 5000 sequences ever experienced a change;